 - "Qualified Health Claims" SSA standard was successfully challenged on First Amendment grounds in Pearson v.
 Shalala (D.C.
 Cir.
-1999) and subsequent litigation. - When health claim petition shows that claim is supported by "credible" evidence, FDA issues letter of enforcement discretion declining to object to the claim under defined conditions.
+1999) and subsequent litigation. - When a health claim petition shows that the claim is supported by "credible" evidence, FDA issues a letter of enforcement discretion for the claim under defined conditions.